lweasel/piquant/docs/assessment.rst

 Assessment of multiple quantification runs
 ------------------------------------------

 Statistics and plots comparing multiple quantification runs are produced by executing the *piquant* command ``analyse_runs`` (see :ref:`commands-analyse-runs`).
+Note that depending on the number of combination of quantification and read simulation parameters that ``analyse_runs`` is executed for, a very large number of graphs may be produced; it may, therefore, be useful to concentrate attention on those parameter values which are of greatest interest.

 The following CSV files and plots (written as PDF files by default) are produced:

 CSV files
 ^^^^^^^^^